+Fear is an unpleasant feeling triggered by the perception of danger, real or imagined.
 In the more straightforward terms, fear is the survival instinct present in every human being, which often causes us to make certain decisions.
 These decisions may or may not be beneficial to us.

 FOMO (Fear Of Missing Out)

 Many times when you trade, you must have noticed that when seeing your setup, which is perfect for you makes you feel very excited.

 Fear of losing a trade

 This fear is produced in your mind because you have a wrong belief stored in your mind, which says that the losses can be avoided.

 This belief keeps you out of the upcoming trades because your mind is trying to avoid losers and hence has generated fear in your mind.
 This fear if not appropriately treated, can lead to other emotional trading problems.